- Case Studies

 - Multi-Year Composite File (Excel)

-This file contains frequency distribution and index scores for each year of data collection with the Sustainability Cultural Indicators Program (2012-2015).
+This file contains frequency distribution and index scores for each year of data collection with the Sustainability Cultural Indicators Program (2012-2018).
+Please note, for 2018 statistical significance has not been added for individual items.

 - SCIP Questionnaire Bridge (Excel)

 Shows alignment of questions and changes from year to year for the two versions of the questionnaire – faculty/staff version and student version – along with question type and fit with Campus Sustainability Integrated Assessment goal areas.

 This report provides information on items such sample development, recruitment strategies, response rates, a definition of a completed questionnaire, and sample weights.

 - Methodology Report (PDF)